ultimape/Britomartis/README.md

 Right now, our emperor has no clothes, but because he only sneaks out at night, no one is saying anything at all.
 I'd like to shine a light on this behavior.
 Only by highlighting desctructive behavior, putting it on the forefront of our conciousness, can we begin to question the emperor.
 Some one has to speak up.

 I want to help create a community driven 'nudge'.
-If we can create a meta-layer of reputation for twitter along the lines of what StackOverflow or Discourse is doing, perhaps we can tip the ecosystem back in our favor.
+A wiki for filters that anyone can contribute to.
+If we can create a meta-layer of reputation for twitter, along the lines of what StackOverflow or Discourse is doing, perhaps we can tip the ecosystem back in our favor.

 I believe the key to pulling this off is to have a publicly currated list of advisory filters that tell you what kind of account you are dealing with.
 Let people subscribe to different filter sets, and create a crowdsourced market of filters that we rank and share.